 Become a Participant Directed Care provider

-Participant Directed Care (PDC) also known as consumer (CDC) or self-directed care (SDC) allows COA clients enrolled in eligible programs and hire their own home care workers (instead of using a home health agency).
+Participant Directed Care (PDC) also known as consumer (CDC) or self-directed care (SDC) allows COA clients enrolled in eligible programs to hire their own home care workers (instead of using a home health agency).
 This option gives clients more flexibility and control over their care.

 In PDC, enrolled clients (or their authorized representative) act as an employer.
 The individual they hire to provide their care is known as their PDC provider.
 PDC providers are paid (at an allowable rate for authorized services) through the program their employer is enrolled in.
 A Financial Management Service (FMS) provider manages payroll, taxes, and maintains records for both the client and their care provider.
+Exception: Non-agency providers are selected by the client similar to other PDC provider options; however non-agency providers are certified as a one-person agency that manages all their own billing without a specific FMS.

 Participant Direction Care Service Options